itsjonlau/Final-Project/Lauren/Final/README.md

 ## Database
 I'll be using Pandas to clean up my raw data.
 Then, I'll import the data into pgAdmin and use SQL to merge the datasets together into the ones I ultimately use for analysis.
 The SQL file currently in my folder contains the psedo code to generate the final database.
 I'll use a connection string to connect the data to the files where I conduct my analysis.

+## Analysis
+To answer my question, I will put together various charts, such as a bar chart and linear regression, and will also conduct multiple regression analysis.